MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/creating-an-installation-package.md

 How Dynamics GP is installed on the client computer using the installation package depends on the tools and applications you use.
 You can send an email with a link to the installation package.
 The user can click the link to install Dynamics GP.
 Or, you can create a deployment package using a software distribution tool such as Systems Management Server so that Dynamics GP is automatically installed after the user logs into his or her computer.

-## Creating an installation package
+## To create an installation package

 You can use an installation package to install Dynamics GP on your client computers.
 An installation package contains all the information required to install Dynamics GP.